pabloUrizar/ADS_Labo3/Labo03.md

 ### 2. What do the following commands do?
 > a. cat /usr/share/doc/nano/README | grep -i edit

-It will display the lines that contain the word "edit" in the provided README file
+It will display the lines that contain the word "edit" in the provided README file.

 > b. ./out 2>&1 | grep –i eeeee